 Last time, I talked about the fourth of my success criteria – walking in someone else’s shoes.
 (And before anyone starts giving me a hard time, recall that that’s the one I feel I’ve fallen farthest short of so I’m way more down on myself about it than any of you could be!)

-Anyway, it’s been a month since I talked about that, but here’s another thing I think about a lot.
+Anyway, here’s another thing I think about a lot.
 Here’s the fifth thing on my list of success criteria.
 Maybe it’ll resonate with you:

 Do you have a theme or issue you want players to explore?
 Is there a statement you want to make to players?